fredjean/fredjean.net/source/2016-01-10-identity-and-flying.html.markdown

 This document asserts your identity.
 It is your authentication.
 It is not sufficient to get you through security though.

-In itself, it is not sufficient to gain access to your gate though.
 A second document is required.
 This second document is your boarding pass.
 The boarding pass asserts that you are authorized to access a specific seat on a specific airplane.
 It is your authorization.
 In itself, it is not sufficient to get you through airport security either.